 American optimism is something us Aussies should learn to do better.
 I want you to think back to when you were a kid.
 Remember your limitless aspirations?
 What about all the questions and curiosity in the world you held?
 The inspiring professions you were drawn to?...

-Providing value at scale is the surest way to make a dent in the universe and money.
-Yet why do so many people focus on the symptom (money) instead?
+A focus on providing value at scale is the surest way to make a dent in the universe and money.
+Yet why do so many people focus on the symptom (money, growth etc) instead?
 Some join the entrepreneurial world to make money.
-While there is nothing wrong with this on it's own- if your sole...
+While there is nothing wrong with this on...